-Actual revenues were less than originally budgeted as revenue goals were not achieved, although, FTE count increased.
-Budgeted general fund expenditures exceeded originally budgeted expenditures by approximately \$174,000 due to the increase in FTE students and related instruction, and to increases in facilities expenses as the Corporation increased its facilities expenditures for the School, which are net of the decrease in administration expense from cost savings.
-As a result, the budget was amended to actual and the actual decrease in fund balance was \$84,790.
+Actual revenues were less than originally budgeted as enrollment goals were not achieved, FTE count decreased from 977 to 946.
+Actual general fund expenditures were less than originally budgeted expenditures due to positive variances in instruction and general administration expenditures which were offset by unbudgeted capital outlay expenditures.
+The final budget approximated the initial budget.
+Overall, actual results produced a \$223,519 positive variance compared to budget.
 The budgetary information can be found on page 25 through 27 of this report.